Keywords

 The above result was negative.
 Thus, manipulation is a dominant strategy for an NFP when there are no sanctions.

-The California governor’s and attorney general’s decisions seem less than optimal for preventing all inflated expense allocations, but optimal in terms of maximizing the utility of NFPs stakeholders, including beneficiaries.
+The California governor’s and attorney general’s decisions seem less than optimal for preventing all inflated expense allocations, but optimal in terms of maximizing the utility of HOs’ stakeholders, including beneficiaries.
+Bonta (2019) and Senate Judiciary Committee (2021) were reasonable in this meaning.

-By theorizing mechanism design and k-means clustering, it is indicated that regulators choose moderate regulations on the expense allocations of NFPs.
-Such regulations appear to force NFPs to navigate obstacles and optimize the utility of NFP stakeholders, including beneficiaries.
+By combining mechanism design and k-means clustering, it is indicated that regulators choose moderate regulations on the expense allocations of NFPs.
+Such regulations appear to force NFPs to navigate obstacles and optimize the utility of NFP stakeholders, especially beneficiaries.
 For example, California’s governor and attorney general appear to have done so.
-The findings here contradict some rating organizations but are consistent with prior academic literature.
+The findings here contradict some rating organizations.
 Because there is debate among regulators on how to tailor the obstacles for NFPs in the prior literature, this finding for actual data can contribute to the literature.

 Other studies adopting classic computer science problems may provide further insights into accounting for NFPs.
 The limitation of this study is the extent to which the findings fit.
 It is somewhat unclear whether the findings apply sufficiently to cases other than California, or in states or countries influenced by California.